aroods/finly/README.md

 - 🌍 **Automatic FX and Price Updates**
   Pulls the latest prices and currency rates automatically (with caching to avoid API limits).
 - 💵 **Dividend Intelligence**
-  Fetches upcoming payouts and history from Twelve Data + EOD, normalizes net/gross values, and surfaces them in a dedicated view.
+  Fetches upcoming payouts and history from Twelve Data (with manual fallback), normalizes net/gross values, and surfaces them in a dedicated view.
 - 🪙 **Bond Ledger**
   Track Polish retail bonds (or add your own), with accrued interest calculations, dashboards, and amortization helpers.
 - 📝 **Full Transaction and Cash History**